 - Crocodiles are meat eaters but also enjoy eating fruit.

 - The easiest way to tell the difference between an alligator and crocodile is that when a crocodile’s mouth is shut you can still see all of the teeth.

-- The snouth shape is also different.
-Alligators have more of a ‘U’ shaped mouth and crocodiles have more of a ‘V’ shape.
+- Another way to tell the difference between alligators and crocodiles, is that alligators have more of a ‘U’ shaped mouth while crocodiles have more of a ‘V’ shape.

-- Crocodiles don’t sweat but sort of pant like dogs to cool off.
+- Crocodiles don’t sweat but pant like dogs to cool off.

-- They are very fast swimmers at about 22 mph and can run on land for short distances at about 11 mph.
+- Crocodiles are very fast swimmers at about 22 mph.

 To learn more about crocodiles, check out this article by Fact Animal.